Efficient and Scalable Path-Planning Algorithms for Curvature Constrained Motion in the Hamilton-Jacobi Formulation: Simulations Discussion

 Our next simulation has a Dubins airplane circling down for a landing, which is displayed in figure \ref{fig:plane}.
 The airplane begins in the configuration $(x_0,y_0,z_0,\theta_0) = (0,0,\tfrac 1 2,0)$ and must end at $(x_f,y_f,z_f,\theta_f) = (0,0,0,0).$ In this case, the maximum angular velocity in the $xy$-plane is $W_{xy} = 2.5$ and the maximum angular velocity in the $z$-direction is $W_z = 0.5$.
 In order to make its descent, the airplane flies in a perfect figure eight in the $xy$-plane, while descending in the $z$-direction.
-In figure \ref{fig:plane}, the 3D view is displayed on the left of each panel and the projection down to the $xy$-plane is displayed on the right of each panel.
-This simulation required on the order of 2 seconds of clock time to resolve the optimal path, doing so in roughly 7000 iterations.
-The updates for the plane are a bit simpler than those for the car (since the plane can only move forward) which explains why more iterations can be performed in a similar clock time.
-For this example, if tolerance for convergence is decreased to $\text{TOL} = 10^{-6}$, there is once again no appreciable difference in the trajectories generated, though the iteration count often hits the upper limit of 100000 iterations before converging.
+In figure \ref{fig:plane}, the 3D view is displayed on the left of each panel and the projection down to the $xy$-plane is displayed on the right of each panel. \RV{This simulation required an average of 0.4 seconds of clock time to resolve the optimal path, doing so in an average of 2506 iterations.
+The updates for the plane are a bit simpler than those for the car (since the plane can only move forward) which explains why more iterations can be performed in less clock time.
+For this example, there is not much penalty for deceasing the convergence tolerance.
+Indeed, decreasing the tolerance all the way to $\text{TOL} = 10^{-8}$, the algorithm still usually resolves the optimal path in an average of 1.2 seconds and 7233 iterations (though the ``worst" simulation required 5.4 seconds and 32268 iterations).
+An interesting note is that the Dubins airplane does not have small time local controllability (STLC), meaning roughly that the plane cannot necessarily reach a point which is with distance $\eps$ of its current configuration in time $O(\eps)$.
+The value function for a control problem without STLC can be discontinuous, which necessitates special consideration when designing grid based numerical schemes for these problems as discussed in \cite{TakeiTsai2}.
+Because our method only ever deals with the Hamiltonian and initial data function (and never with approximations to derivatives of the value function), our method is agnostic to whether the dynamics satisfy an STLC condition.}